amodrojs/esm-es5/README.md

 There could be some other cases not handled yet, but likely just mistakenly overlooked, feel free to file issues with examples.

+See the test/source directory for source forms supported, and test/expected for the translated ES5 result.

 ## todo

 * replace identifiers for simulateCycle option.
 Won't support var a; export a; a = 5;, but still useful.